apoorvmaurya/healthify/README.md

 # healthify :hospital:

-Healthify is a risk assessment system for medical institutions to generate risk assessments for their patients.
-The system helps medical institutions save valuable time by providing an efficient and easy-to-use platform for generating risk assessments for various diseases.
+Healthify is a AssessMed assesment system for medical institutions to generate AssessMed assesments for their patients.
+The system helps medical institutions save valuable time by providing an efficient and easy-to-use platform for generating AssessMed assesments for various diseases.

 ## :sparkles: Features